 Many consider technical debt as the number one cause of product failures over the long run.
-When an architecture becomes too rigid and too complex to upgrade, it cannot sustain the rhythm of innovation, and risks giving ground to competitive products.
+When an architecture becomes too clumsy, too rigid, or too complex to upgrade, it cannot sustain the rhythm of innovation, and risks giving ground to competitive products.

 The list of products, or entire companies, that failed because of technical debt is too long to compile.
 One story that stands out is Nokia’s:

 Nokia was once the market leader in mobile phones.
 When Apple launched the iPhone in 2007, Nokia wasn’t ready, and within a few years it was barely a shadow of its former self.
 What happened?
 An interesting analysis in “How Nokia Lost the Smartphone Battle” uncovers several major issues with the product development culture at Nokia, and among these is technical debt.

 For years, the company decided to live with the limitations and deficiencies of its mobile operating system (Symbian) in an effort to go to market faster.

 [The Symbian OS software] had a very antiquated architecture in many ways, which [software developers] could never modernize and they weren’t given the time to modernize. […] And a terrible technical complexity emerged through that process.How Nokia Lost the Smartphone Battle

 When the time came for a new concept of mobile phone that included a touchscreen and an app store, the engineering team at Nokia was clear: Symbian could not support it.
 They needed to rewrite the operating system in order to build the new phone.
 By the time they were done, Apple was the market leader, and Nokia was history.
 The technical debt accumulated was too big and had sunk the company.